 7. Dandelions are edible from root to flower.

-Though we typically think of dandelions as flowers, the plant is a perennial herb and is one of the oldest herbs used for food and healing—since before Roman times!
+Though we typically think of dandelions as flowers, the dandelion is a perennial herb (or a perennial vegetable, depending on how you like to use it) and is one of the oldest herbs used for food and healing—since before Roman times!

 Every part of a dandelion is edible, from root to flower.

 As a relative of chicory, dandelion root can be dried and roasted and used as a substitute for, or addition to, coffee.
 The root can also be peeled and cooked like a turnip.